gsampath127/pega-assignment/README.md

-# Pega assignment on building charts with mock data
+# Pega assignment on building charts with mock data, few images are below from application

 ## Implementation
 1. Implemented side navigation which will open/close on hover.